-- Wipe off the rims of the jars with a moistened paper or clean cloth towel (any food stuck to the rims could prevent a good seal).
+Wipe off the rims of the jars with a moistened paper or clean cloth towel (any food stuck to the rims could prevent a good seal).
 Fasten canning lids.
-Process in a boiling water bath for 15 minutes.
-Adjust for your altitude if necessary.

-Since reducing applesauce to apple butter concentrates the flavor of the fruit, it can be fun to make single varietal apple sauces and butters.
+- Since reducing applesauce to apple butter concentrates the flavor of the fruit, it can be fun to make single varietal apple sauces and butter.